grrttedwards/lunchbot/README.md

 Extremely crude, yet nice 'n functional.

-`@mention` lunchbot along with any of the following:
+Type a message to `@lunchbot` along with any of the following:
 - `help`
 - `where (this doesn't really do anything)`
 - `orders`